Aria Bridal UK’s aim is to create unique, customised and affordable bridal gowns using sustainable materials:

 - I create a mood board of potential designs using images you send to me and a final design (or two).

-- I create a basic block pattern and a toile based on your measurements.
+- I create a basic block pattern and a toile based on your measurements, which you provide (see my how to video on the website).

-- We arrange a meeting in person for you to try on the toile and finalise a design marking this onto the toile.
-However, this can also be done via the post.
+- We arrange a meeting in person for you to come to my studio to try on the toile and finalise a design marking this onto the toile.

 - Your final pattern is produced.

-- You have a fitting to see if any alterations are required.
+- You have a fitting (again at my studio) to see if any alterations are required.

 - The finished gown is delivered/collected.